 These types of accident are on the rise across the nation.
-According to the U.S. Department of Transportation, both 2010 and 2011 saw significant increases in semi-truck accidents and fatalities.
+According to the U.S. Department of Transportation, both 2010 and 2011 saw significant increases in semi-truck and big-rig accidents and fatalities.

 As commercial vehicles, big trucks are owned and operated by business interests.
 They are also heavily regulated by state and Federal government.
 The combination of commercial and governmental interests in big trucks makes any accident claim involving a truck more complex than most other vehicle accidents.

 It is smart to consult a trucking accident lawyer in California immediately after an accident with an 18-wheeler or semi-truck.
 Here’s why.

 - The destructive force and increased risk of serious personal injury and property damage

 - The likelihood that more than two vehicles have been involved in the accident.

 - The many legal issues that can arise from the business interests that own or run the truck.

 - The Federal and state regulations that govern big trucks on our highways.